OPERATION OF THE ASTROLABE

 Set the date and hour.

-Note which side of the sky the Moon or planet is in, toward the
+Note which side of the sky the Moon or planet sits in, east or

 Note where the measured altitude crosses the ecliptic on the